Wadjet: History

-Wadjet was said to be the matron and protector of Lower Egypt, and upon unification with Upper Egypt, the joint protector and patron of all of Egypt.
+Wadjet was said to be the matron and protector of Lower Egypt in her cobra form, and upon unification with her sister Nekhbet, Goddess of Upper Egypt, the joint protector and patron of all of Egypt.
+Scenes of the two sisters together as two cobras can be found in King Sety I's tomb, located in the Valley of the Kings.
 The image of Wadjet with the sun disk is called the uraeus, and it was the emblem on the crown of the rulers of Lower Egypt.
-She was also the protector of kings and of women in childbirth.
-Wadjet was said to be the nurse of the infant god Horus.
-With the help of his mother Isis, they protected Horus from his treacherous uncle, Set, when they took refuge in the swamps of the Nile Delta.
+She was also the protector of kings and of women in childbirth, tasked with guarding them from enemies that could harm them.